 - Put on your game face.
 Be friendly and professional to everyone you meet in the parking lot, elevator and building.
 You never know who might give feedback about you!

 - Put your phone down.
-Set your cellphone on silent and don’t use it in the reception area.
+During an in-person interview, set your cellphone on silent and don’t use it in the reception area.
 This will ensure that you are alert and ready to respond when someone speaks to you.

 - Greet the people who you meet with a smile and a firm handshake.
 Your goal is to be recognized as someone who is friendly, competent and confident.